-- Gliadel: Information about these chemotherapy wafers that are implanted in the brain during a surgery.
-Look at the long-term results.
-You can also find a doctor experienced in the use of Gliadel, and see a video about Gliadel. - Find A Treatment: Has many ways of locating treatments.
+- Novocure Novo TTF100-A: Details on this new, FDA Approved treatment for GBMS! - Brain Tumor Vaccines: General concept as well as listing of vaccine trials! - DIPG / Brainstem Tissue Donations: This is a new feature about how to donate tissue from these tumor types for research anyone interested in DIPG / Brainstem tumors should take a look at it! - Tocagen Toca 511: An exciting new gene therapy trial - Find A Treatment: Has many ways of locating treatments.
 Note that the order of the trials listing is determined by how recently the listings were verified, so the ones near the top are current.
 If you see an old "Last Updated" date the trial may be closed.
-If you find a closed trial let us know so that we can remove it! - New Trials Listings: Displays the most recently added or updated trials. - Keyword Search: If you know the name of the treatment you are looking for, this is how to find it! - Advanced Search: Allows you to specify the tumor type, geographical area, prior history and other factors to narrow down the choices to only the trials you may be eligible for. - Treatments List: Displays a list of the commonly used and experimental treatments being used for brain tumors. - By Tumor Type: Browse trials that allow your selected tumor type. - By Geographic Area: Browse trials by country, state. - Surgery: Browse trials that involve Surgery. - Radiation: Browse trials that involve Radiation. - Immunotherapy: Browse trials that involve Immunotherapies. - Gene Therapy: Browse trials that involve gene therapies. - Chemotherapy: Browse trials that involve chemotherapy. - Less Toxics: Browse trials that involve drugs with fewer side effects than the standard treatments. - Trials Matcher We partnered with EmergingMed.com to provide a different database of clinical trials, with an easy way to search.
-No database is complete, but by using our database, the EmergingMed.com database and the ClinicalTrials.gov website, almost every brain tumor trial is covered! - Virtual Trial: The brain tumor virtual trial is a study the Musella Foundation is doing where we observe, record and analyze what treatments our members are doing and the outcome.
+If you find a closed trial let us know so that we can remove it! - New Trials Listings: Displays the most recently added or updated trials. - Keyword Search: If you know the name of the treatment you are looking for, this is how to find it! - Advanced Search: Allows you to specify the tumor type, geographical area, prior history and other factors to narrow down the choices to only the trials you may be eligible for. - Treatments List: Displays a list of the commonly used and experimental treatments being used for brain tumors. - By Tumor Type: Browse trials that allow your selected tumor type. - By Geographic Area: Browse trials by country, state. - Surgery: Browse trials that involve surgery. - Radiation: Browse trials that involve radiation. - Immunotherapy: Browse trials that involve immunotherapies. - Gene Therapy: Browse trials that involve gene therapies. - Chemotherapy: Browse trials that involve chemotherapy. - Less Toxics: Browse trials that involve drugs with fewer side effects than the standard treatments. - Trials Matcher We partnered with EmergingMed.com to provide a different database of clinical trials, with an easy way to search.
+No database is complete, but by using our database, the EmergingMed.com database and the ClinicalTrials.gov website, almost every brain tumor trial is covered! - Tocagen Toca 511: Trials of this new gene therapy! - Virtual Trial: The brain tumor virtual trial is a study the Musella Foundation is conducting where we observe, record and analyze what treatments our members are doing and the outcomes.
 We do not tell you what to do we just observe.
 Everyone should join.
-Participants can view the ongoing results. - What is it: An overview of the project. - Join: Sign up for the project. - Post an Update: The project requires that you return once a month to post an update.
+Participants can view the ongoing results.

+- What is it: An overview of the project.

+- Join: Sign up for the project.

+- Post an Update: The project requires that you return once a month to post an update.
 It is important to post an update even if there is no change!
 We send you an email reminder to post the updates.